varnish/Varnish-Book/varnish_sysadmin.rst

         ``vcl_recv``, you can do just that.
 You don't have to copy the default VCL, because it will be executed after your own - assuming you don't have any `return` statements.

-..
-        The point of this slide is to zoom out a bit and give the participants a chance to look at the bigger picture.
-Focus on how mastering the details like if-then-else and a few simple regular expressions can be enough to build even complex VCL files.

 VCL functions
 =============